txt.lurk.org

 forms of software production have led us to believe that the digital

 commons and digital solidarity are a thing falling from the sky.
-This is

-cultural workers to run things themselves and pretending that the economic
+often helping other cultural workers to run things themselves and

-dimension does not exist is incredibly dishonest.
-(Post-)Free culture
+pretending that the economic dimension does not exist is incredibly

-evangelism has to stop sounding like an obscure hypocritical pyramid scheme
+dishonest.
+(Post-)Free culture evangelism has to stop sounding like

-with only the most privileged ones who are able to play the game.
-To our
+ones who are able to play the game.
+To our surprise, soliciting

-of the team.
+team.
 We believe we are one of the few instances where donated funds

 are used primarily to pay people, rather than cloud companies.</p>